web-deps/odom/README.md

 1. __Markup__: You can use HTML, XML or any XML-compliant markup language.
 You are also provided with some flexibility on how the markup you write in non-HTML languages gets converted to HTML.
 This makes it easier for you to ship and reuse code from already existing code bases in native platforms and the like.
 2. __Styles__: You can use inline, internal and external styles.
-3. __Components__: You can create components that are local to a file (script or module), single-file components (using ES modules or HTML files) or multiple-file components (using seperate files for markup, styles and JavaScript code).
-You can also choose to create and manipulate components using either declarative or procedural means.
+3. __Components__: You can create components of the following types:
+   1. Local Components: Local to a script or module.
+   2. Single-file Components: Using ES modules or HTML files.
+   3. Multiple-file Components: Using seperate files for markup, styles and JavaScript code.
-4. __Middleware__: Acom allows you to use middleware for markup and styles processing.
+4. __Middleware__: Acom allows you to use middleware for processing markup and styles.
 These middleware can either supplement or override the default processes used by Acom.
 This offers you a lot of room for you to use user-defined or third-party utilities.

 ## Quick Start